 On November 14, 2019, the FNSB Adopted Ordinance NO. 2019-45.2 This Ordinance creates a program to help offset the cost of conversion from heating oil to natural gas or propane.
 Additionally, the FNSB appropriated \$1 million to fund the program in 2020.
 The program was very successful and the initial \$1 million of funding has been fully allocated.
-IGU is exploring options for additional funding for this program.
+IGU continues to pursue options for additional funding for this program, and on September 23, 2021, the FNSB adopted Ordinance NO. 2021-2-D which among other things, appropriates \$1 million from federal coronavirus state and local fiscal recovery funds established under the American Rescue Plan Act to the Oil to Gas Conversion Program.